porterjamesj/virtualenvwrapper.el/README.md

 Prompt for a name and create a new virtualenv.
 If your virtualenvs are all kept in the same directory (i.e. `venv-location` is a string), then the new virtualenv will be created in that directory.
-If you keep for virtualenvs in a variety of places (i.e. `venv-location` is a list), then the new virtualenv will be created in the current default directory.
+If you keep your virtualenvs in different places (i.e. `venv-location` is a list), then the new virtualenv will be created in the current default directory.
 Also callable noninteracively as `(venv-mkvirtualenv "name")`.